commerceblock/mercury-docs/docs/mercury-protocol/lightning-latch.md

 # Lightning Latch

-A *latch* transfer enables a statecoin to be transferred on condition of the sucessful payment of a Lightning network invoice.
+A *latch* transfer enables a statecoin to be transferred only on condition of the sucessful payment of a Lightning network invoice.
 This is a protocol that enforces atomicity of a statecoin transfer and lightning payment - it can be used for the sale of a statecoin UTXO for an arbtrary amount of bitcoin in a private and non-custodial way without counterparty risk.

 The latch transfer protocol uses the method of *Hodl invoices* (https://guide.bolt.fun/guide/invoices/hodl-invoice) where funds are locked until the payment hash pre-image is revealed.
 A hodl invoice can be resolved in one of two ways: